muratsu/edasutunc/_posts/2015-01-15-recent-status-nonexistent.markdown

 The victims of the Gezi Park protests included police officers, innocent bystanders, and a 14-year-old boy.
 In the face of state violence, anyone can become a victim.

-<iframe src="https://player.vimeo.com/video/115525293" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/115525293" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="width: 100%; height:334px"></iframe>